PLACES TO VISIT IN SHARJAH

 When I spoke these words out loud, I saw some people looking at me in surprise.
 An expat friend of mine from Dubai was especially taken aback by this statement.
 It seems people in Dubai do not even know about the main Sharjah attractions, about what to do and where to go.
 They are unaware of the most beautiful places to visit in Sharjah nor how to spend one day in Sharjah (or two) and all the Sharjah attractions and things to do.

 But yes, Sharjah is a beautiful place and I was so positively surprised that I can truly recommend a trip there to anyone.
+Before taking about what to do in Sharjah, here are a few things to know before visiting.

 Disclaimer: This post contains affiliate links which mean I might earn a small commission when you buy a product (at no extra cost to you) after clicking on my link.
 More about it here.